×

 What are part worn tyres?

-These tyres are then sold as an alternative to brand new tyres.
+Part worn tyres are used tyres that have been previously fitted to a vehicle and then removed.
 Part worn tyres have already been driven on and show signs of use, including reduced tread depth.

 Legal Requirements and Safety Standards